izhaq/login-app-md/README.md

    Since all components here are "dump" they should not connect to the store but only via @Input/@Output

 **3. containers**

-    Here are all the smart components which will have connection to the store(via facades).<br/>
+ Here are all the smart components which will have connection to the store(via facades).\
     In addition, some containers can be on a separate module (aka feature module) with their own feature Store.

 **4. facades**

-    this layer is based on the facade design pattern and it propose is to prevent container components to be depend directly on the store.\
+ this layer is based on the facade design pattern and it propose is to prevent. container components to be depend directly on the store.
 This way it will be easier to upgrade/switch to a different state management library without the need to "touch" all containers as well.\
     In addition it makes the containers code look much cleaner.

 **5. services**